 1. 5G-RG establishes a W-CP connection with a W-5GAN.
 The detail of connection is out of the scope of 3GPP.

-2. The W-AGF shall send an EAP-Request/5G-Start message over the W-CP connection to the 5G-RG.
-The EAP-Request/5G-Start packet informs the 5G-RG to initiate an EAP-5G session, i.e. to start sending NAS messages encapsulated within EAP-5G packets.
+2. (void)

-3. The 5G-RG shall send an EAP-Response/5G-NAS packet that contains a Registration message containing UE security capabilities and the SUCI.
+3. The 5G-RG shall send a message using W-CP protocol stack that contains a Registration message containing UE security capabilities and the SUCI.
 If there is an available security context, the 5G-RG shall integrity protect the Registration Request message and shall send the 5G-GUTI instead of SUCI.
-If the 5G-RG has registrated to the same AMF through NG RAN, and if this is the first time that the 5G-RG connects to the 5GC throughW-5GAN, the value of corresponding UL NAS COUNT used for integrity protection is 0; else it can use the existing non-3GPP specific UL NAS COUNT for integrity protection.
+If the 5G-RG has registered to the same AMF through NG RAN, and if this is the first time that the 5G-RG connects to the 5GC throughW-5GAN, the value of corresponding UL NAS COUNT used for integrity protection is 0; else it can use the existing non-3GPP specific UL NAS COUNT for integrity protection.

-NOTE: Since the 5G-RG will not use non-3GPP access, and to avoid to creat new category of security context, so the non-3GPP specific security context is used to refer to the security context that 5G-RG is used through wireline access.
+NOTE: Since the 5G-RG will not use non-3GPP access, and to avoid to create new category of security context, so the non-3GPP specific security context is used to refer to the security context that 5G-RG is used through wireline access.

 4. The W-AGF shall select an AMF as specified in TS 23.316[79].
 The W-AGF shall then forward the Registration Request received from the UE to the selected AMF within an N2 initial UE message